August 10 2017

 Clearly, onboarding is one of the most impactful factors leading to customer loyalty.
 Understanding your onboarding funnel, knowing where it’s hitting the mark and where it’s getting stuck, can help you eliminate customer frustration and slash churn.

 Establishing this value in your customer’s mind is the key to LTV.
 As Visme’s Taei notes, “A product is only as good as how a customer finds value in it.
-You could have the greatest app, but if it has no value if the customer isn’t familiar with how to use it and alleviate their pain points.”
+You could have the greatest app, but it has no value if the customer isn’t familiar with how to use it and alleviate their pain points.”

 For some companies, this might call for moving registration further along in the funnel, after people have already experienced the value of the product and are beginning to feel vested in it.
-Bradley from Publicate says that when he made that change, paid registrations increased by 150%, nothing that “it also boosted retention because people got to try the product before making any commitment, so those that did sign up were vested and sure of the value they would get from the service.”
+Bradley from Publicate says that when he made that change, paid registrations increased by 150%, noting that “it also boosted retention because people got to try the product before making any commitment, so those that did sign up were vested and sure of the value they would get from the service.”

 Optimizing your onboarding in the name of maximizing retention is a skillful combination of understanding your customers, leveraging their behavior data, and making strategic improvements at every step in the process.
 It’s worth the effort and the investment, and it can have massive impact on your overall business health.